 We publicised a survey which was emailed to all timekeepers, trainee Judge 1 and Judge 1 individuals who gained their qualifications in 2018 to ascertain their views and help provide the best support for new volunteers.
 It is the first time Swim England has sent out a questionnaire to technical officials in a bid to ensure it is offering the highest level of training and development.
 We hope our officials shared their views and responded.

 VIDEO REFEREES in action.
 Thanks for their job - #nowplaying #video #action @TYRSport #malmsten @MicroplusTiming #bells #white #control #experience #teamwork #europe #proud #officials #Professional pic.twitter.com/qz9QL1jxE6— LEN EuropeanAquatics (@LENaquatics) 4 August 2018

 Congratulations to Simon Lodge who will represent Somerset as an Officialat the National County Team Championships 2019 at Ponds Forge, Sheffield.
 We also thank Carolyn Cox for officiating at the British Swimming Championships 2019 in Glasgow.

 We have Officials undergoing Referee, J2(S), J2 and J1 training.
 Our referee candidates were tutored by Alan Withers and Graham Cockill.

-Carolyn Cox issued a call for officials for the 20919 County Swimming Championships but there will be more opportunities at our 2019 Development Meet which is always a good practice event for trainee officials.
+We issued calls for officials for the 2019 County Swimming Championships and for our 2019 Development Meet which is always a good practice event for trainee officials.